 Today’s market is full of tube screamer plugins because most guitarists today seem to have one in their set up.
 Modern metal’s use of tube screamers and boost pedals has set the hardware and software market on fire.
 Years back there was only a handful of options but today, tube screamers have exploded like craft beer.
 Come to think of it, boutique pedal snobs and craft beer drinkers usually walk hand in hand.
 It’s a joke, relax folks.

 I see a lot of players putting a tube screamer in their signal chain with the modern 0-10-10 settings (drive at 0 with tone and level at 10) without a thought of how it pushes their amp or the fact that these are plugins, not hardware.
+STOP!!
 Keep in mind, with software, turning any knob up to 10 can start adding some unwanted digital artifacts.
-Making 9 your new 10 when it comes to plugins can keep you safer mix wise.
+So instead of turning any knob up to 10, head to 8-9 and listen for the edge of things getting too harsh.
 Some plugins allow the user full access from 1-10 in the controls but more often then not, diming knobs can create headaches in amp sim land.

 My advice is to take the time and really dial it in to suit your amp.
 My personal preference for a TS setting is more like 1-7-8 but again, it’s to preference.
 A TS / boost can wreck your tone if it’s not set right.
 The 0-10-10 settings can also turn lead work into ear piercing nails on a chalkboard so again, mind your settings.

 We created this quick guide that includes every TS actively being sold or offered free.
 If we are missing one that is NOT part of an amp suite or full suite, let us know and it will be added.

 Audio Assault continue to improve their work and they also continue to provide quality products at insanely low prices.
 For example, this pedal plugin right here is only $5.00 and it’s great.